Princeton-CDH/cdh-ansible/README.md

 The overall structure of this repository can be broken down as follows:
   - `playbooks` - collections of roles executed in series against a host.
   - `roles` - the various tasks that Ansible can perform in a group.
+  - `inventory` - hosts and variables
+    - `all_hosts` - host file with hostnames and host groups
-  - `group_vars` - the group variables for different deploys
+    - `group_vars` - group variables for different hosts and host groups
-    - `all` - any variables shared by all deploys
+      - `all` - variables shared by all playbooks
       - `vars.yml`- unencrypted all variables
       - `vault.yml` - `ansible vault` encrypted variables
-    - Individual project group variables
-  - `hosts` - host file with groups and their associated host(s)
   - `architucture-decisions` - list of significant architectural decisions, as markdown files

 ## Using these playbooks